tugcegulsanusta/Udasecurity/starter/README.md

 Each of the requirements below should be verified by one or more unit tests.
 All of these test the **Security Service**, so make sure your tests don't depend on the implementation of the Repository or the Image Service. *Remember, you can use ****`Mocks`**** to replace these services in your unit tests.*

 You should also write interfaces to describe the necessary behaviors of your dependencies to make them easier to Mock.
 We’re already using a SecurityRepository interface, but we have no interface to describe the behavior of our Image Service.
-Create an interface that makes it easy to test our application regardless of whether we’re using the `AwsImageService` or `FakeImageService`.
+Create an interface that makes it easy to test our application regardless of whether we’re using the `com.udacity.catpoint.image.service.AwsImageService` or `com.udacity.catpoint.image.service.FakeImageService`.

 ### *Optional Stand Out Task:* Connect Your Project to the AWS Image Recognition Library

-> Once you have created an interface for your image service, complete the steps described in the AwsImageService to create credentials and provide them in a properties file for your application.
-Change the ImageService implementation class in the CatpointGui class to use the AwsImageService instead of the FakeImageService.
+> Once you have created an interface for your image service, complete the steps described in the com.udacity.catpoint.image.service.AwsImageService to create credentials and provide them in a properties file for your application.
+Change the ImageService implementation class in the CatpointGui class to use the com.udacity.catpoint.image.service.AwsImageService instead of the com.udacity.catpoint.image.service.FakeImageService.
 Try submitting different types of images and see what comes back!

 ![Image of the Gui](gui_1.png)